Your First Steps in LogicNets

 When you first log into your Designer account you can click on the First-time User link to take a quick tour of our flagship product.

-There are so many types of applications you can build using LogicNets, and we are constantly adding new functionality.
-We understand it can be a bit confusing where to start first, so we have created a number of example projects, How-To Guides, and examples of using individual parts.
-These are in the Examples Gallery.
+To help you learn about LogicNets and what you can do in the system we have created some example projects and how-to guides in the Example Gallery that you can review and try.
 You can download each of these examples and import them into your Designer -- run them and dig into them to learn how they are put together.

-In addition to these examples, we have created some training modules.
-LogicNets 101 - Drinks for John is a fun project that uses the LogicNets Assessment Framework.
-Here's a quick video of the runtime application and underlying logicnets.
+LogicNets 101 - Drinks for John is a fun project that uses the LogicNets Assessment Framework, which is one we suggest people start with in LogicNets.
+Here's a quick video of the that shows the resulting application you build in this training.
 We suggest importing the project into your Designer so you can run it, then inspect how it works, and even re-build it yourself adding in your own customization.
 The full project is available for download here.

 Your First LogicNets Project